-You asked us, "Why are all planets round?"
+You asked us a question.
+"Why are all planets round?"

 In a nutshell?
 Gravity.

-It's what makes apples tumble from trees and people fall flat on their faces, and,
+It is what makes apples fall from trees.
+And people fall flat on their faces.

-Now, planets aren't actually perfectly round - they've got a bit of what you might call a spare tire.
+Planets are not perfectly round.
+They have a bit of what you might call a spare tire.

-You see, planets spin around their axes and the force generated by the spinning works against gravity and causes a planet to bulge out at its equator.
+Planets spin around their axes.
+The force made by the spinning works against gravity.
+It causes a planet to bulge out at its equator.

 Join the club, planets.